-The Peer Review of Teaching Project provides a model for how you can document, assess, and make visible your teaching and your student's learning through developing a course portfolio.
+Faculty-led Inquiry into Reflective and Scholarly Teaching (FIRST), formerly known as the Peer Review of Teaching Project, is a professional development program that provides a model for how you can document, assess, and make visible your teaching and your students’ learning.
 Even if you value and support excellence in teaching, it is often difficult to capture the intellectual work of your teaching in a form that can be conveyed easily to others.
-This year-long project supports faculty in documenting learning through workshops, writing retreats, small group discussions with peers, and general discussions about pedagogy.
+This year-long program supports faculty in documenting learning through workshops, writing retreats, small group discussions with peers, and general discussions about pedagogy.

-The first-year course portfolio can be used to engage other instructors in your area, serve as a basis for journal articles and conference presentations about the scholarship of teaching and learning, and supplement materials for teaching awards and recognition.
-Further, the program provides opportunities to discuss matters of teaching in a constructive and supportive climate with colleagues.
-The Advanced Project provides an opportunity to approach your teaching from a Scholarship of Teaching and Learning approach.
+The Advanced Program provides you an opportunity to pursue your teaching from a Scholarship of Teaching and Learning (SOTL) approach with a close-knit community of inquisitive teaching scholars.
 Past participants have presented their projects at conferences, published manuscripts based on their projects, and won teaching innovation awards for their ideas.

 Christine Marvin, Ph.D.